jfpatrick/pyda/docs/source/usage.rst

                           selector='SOME.TIMING.USER')

 The returned type is a :class:`pyda.data.PropertyRetrievalResponse`, which is an envelope containing information about requested information, returned data and meta-data or the exception.
+Value and exception are mutually exclusive here, and one of them is guaranteed to exist.
 To access a value from this envelope, simply access :attr:`~pyda.data.PropertyRetrievalResponse.value` property.
 If data was not retrieved and exception was caught, this action will raise::

     try: